Shadow of the Devil

 Shadow of the Devil is a 1996 Slovakia Point-and-click adventure released on the Amiga.

 The game was originally announced as "Dark Seed Killer" in 1994.
 It was developed by Slovakian team BYTEPACK and published by the Slovak publisher Riki, which also owned the video game reviewing magazine of the same name.
 Screenshots and demos were created by Marek Forray.
 The game was released as Shadow of the Devils in late 1996 " after many struggles".
 According to a 2016 retrospective by Riki, "there was some personal conflict between the authors and the publisher that lead to this disappointing release".
-The game's skoopy house set pieces were designed by Michal Blazicek, while Marek Forray created the second half hell-like environments.
+The game's skoopy house set pieces were designed by Milan Blazicek, while Marek Forray created the second half hell-like environments.
 The game features one tune repeated.

 Plot and gameplay

-It is the last day of 1999, and the player visits their aunts house.
+It is the last day of 1999, and the player visits their aunt's house.
 In a diary the player reads that the devil will take over the world the following day.
 The player must save the world from within the house.

 The game lacks a save feature, despite it being very easy to die.
 The game's language is only in Slovakian.